e0ipso/drupal-unit-autoload/README.md

 The important thing to note is that your code ships with the same _tokenized_ path for everyone, without caring about where the dependencies are installed.

-## Status
-This code is still under heavy development.
-Use it only of you understand what it does.